gatchrat/gifH/README.md

 3. Use

 ## State:
-Can extract all Images from a gif and saves them in a folder.
+Can extract all Images from a gif and saves them in a folder, returning any found info.
-Can generate a Gif from a single Image or multiple Images.
+Can generate a Gif from a single Image or multiple Images, using the specified settings.

 ## Missing:
-* settings when packing
-* info when unpacking
+* comment
-* Transparency
+* application data
-* Background
+* Interlacing
-* Disposal Methods (2-4) (Currently all implemented as method 1 )
 * Documentation